LorisSigrist/zocker/README.md

 const data = zocker(my_schema).override(z.ZodNumber, Infinity).generate();
 ```

 > There is currently an issue, where the types don't play well when passing the classes themselves as arguments.
-If you get a type-error on `z.ZodNumber`, type-cast it to itself it with `z.ZodNumber as any as z.ZodNumber`.
+If you get a type-error on `z.$ZodNumber`, type-cast it to itself it with `z.$ZodNumber as any as z.$ZodNumber`.
 It's silly, I know.
 If you know how to fix it, contributions are welcome.

 In practice you would probably want to return different values based on the exact number-schema we are working on.
 To do that, you can provide a function to the override.
 It will recieve two arguments, first the schema that we are working on, and second, a generation-context.
 You usually only utilize the first one.